 How much more matters of this life?”
 God the Father has delegated all His

-authority to His Son, and the son will delegate all His authority to us, and
+authority to His Son, and the Son has delegate all His authority to us, and

 we will delegate all our authority to those whom God will put in our charge.